Feedback At Netflix: 4 Powerful Guidelines

 I recently read "No Rules Rules" by Netflix CEO Reed Hastings and Erin Meyer, business school professor and author of "The Culture Map".
 It is a great read on organization culture and how Netflix fosters one of honesty, trust, and responsibility.
 Highly recommended!

 I especially loved the parts on candid feedback.
 Having visited many workplace pioneers over 5 years, we have seen how powerful this can be.
-Equally, it is one of the toughest aspects of building a progressive culture.
+Equally, giving candid feedback to employees is one of the toughest aspects of building a progressive culture.